developerstephanieb/python_reference/01_fundamentals/03_syntax_and_comments.md

 # 03: Syntax and Comments

-This guide covers syntax rules in Python, including  comments, statements, indentation, case sensitivity, and common syntax errors.
+This guide covers Python's syntax, including how to structure code and leave comments.

 ---

 ## Comments

-Comments are notes used to explain code and clarify logic.
+**Comments** are notes used to explain code and clarify logic.
 They are ignored by the Python interpreter.

-Use the hash symbol `#` to start a **single-line comment**.
+### Single-line comments

+To write a comment that fits on a single line, use the hash symbol (`#`).

 ```python
 GRAVITY = 9.81   # This is an single-line comment.
 ```

+### Multi-line comments

-Use triple quotes, either `"""` or `'''`, for comments that span **multiple lines**.
+For comments that span multiple lines, enclose the text in triple quotes, either `"""` or `'''`.

 ```python
 """